|Ordered||6 Nov 1943|

 General notes on this boat

-U-2511 left the Bay of Danzig on 30 January 1945, where she had completed the usual training together with extensive trials of new equipment.
-She then returned to the shipyard for some remaining work to be completed.
-On 16 March, U-2511 left Kiel as part of a combat flotilla, the first Type XXI U-boat to do so.
+U-2511 left the Bay of Danzig on 30 January 1945, where she had completed working up exercises, including extensive trials of new equipment.
+She then returned to the shipyard for some remaining work to be finished.
+On 16 March U-2511 left Kiel as part of a combat flotilla, the first type XXI U-boat to do so.
 A few days later she arrived at Horten U-boat base in Norway.
-After undergoing deep diving trials, the boat left for Bergen on 18 April, arriving there on 21 April.
+After undergoing deep diving trials the boat left for Bergen on 18 April, arriving there on 21 April.

 The intended destination of the patrol was the Caribbean, where the boat was to be tested under all conditions.
 On 1 May U-2511 made her first enemy contact.
 On 4 May Korvkpt.
 Schnee received Dönitz's cease-fire order.
 A few hours later U-2511 followed an HE (passive sonar) contact to the British cruiser HMS Norfolk, which was proceeding in company with other British warships.
-U-2511 approached to within 500 metres of her without any Asdic (active sonar) contact from escorting destroyers.
+U-2511 approached to within 500 m (547 yds) without any ASDIC (active sonar) contact from escorting destroyers.

-Schnee had a certain opportunity to torpedo the cruiser, but left the scene without revealing his presence and returned to base.
+Schnee claimed he had a certain opportunity to torpedo the cruiser, but left the scene without revealing his presence and returned to base.
 U-2511 reached Bergen on 5 May, where a few days later Schnee met officers from HMS Norfolk, who at first refused to believe that U-2511 could have gotten so close without being detected.
+(In recent years doubt has been cast on this version of events, however.
+See: http://www.u-boot-archiv-cuxhaven.de/lang1/u_2511.html.)

 Men lost from U-boats